 People, who lack faith in ritualistic worship or Shraddha and consider social service superior, have very naïve views.
 They feel that instead of performing Shraddha for deceased ancestors, they would rather donate food to the poor or provide help to schools.
 Of course, many of these people do not act upon their own views by actually putting them into practice.
 In addition they are also unaware that doing this is as ludicrous as saying, ‘Instead of performing surgery to treat a particular disease, we will donate food to the poor or provide help to the schools’.

 The spiritually potent mantra that are chanted during the ritual of Shraddha have the subtle power of providing momentum to the subtle bodies of deceased ancestors therefore they can progress to a higher sub-plane of existence after the ritual is performed.
 In view of this one can easily see the folly in maintaining the uninformed views mentioned above.
-Therefore the aim of this book is to eliminate the blindfold of ignorance that such people have and to change their thinking so they may develop a positive and spiritual view towards the sacred ritual of Shraddha which is prescribed by the Hindu religion.
+Therefore the aim of the articles on Shraddha is to eliminate the blindfold of ignorance that such people have and to change their thinking so they may develop a positive and spiritual view towards the sacred ritual of Shraddha which is prescribed by the Hindu religion.

 Indian culture teaches us that we have to perform certain duties towards our parents and close relatives after their death, just as we serve them when they are alive as a part of obeying our Dharma.
 The ritual of Shraddha provides us with an excellent mechanism to fulfill our duties and in turn repay our debts towards ancestors.
 Our parents have taken the utmost care of us during our childhood.
 The ritual of Shraddha is necessary so that their journey after their death is full of comfort and devoid of any distress and that they acquire momentum, which allows them to progress to a higher sub-plane.